Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • General malaise, weakness, nausea.

-• Small children cannot point to sore ear: if the child is moody, cries and has a fever, the child may have middle ear inflammation.
+• Small children cannot point to sore ear: If the child is capricious, crying and has a fever, the child may have an inflammation of the middle ear.

 • In infants, vomiting may be a symptom of otitis media.

-Frequent touching of ears in infants, including when crying, are not a symptom of otitis media.
+Frequent touching of the ears in infants, including when crying, are not a symptom of otitis media.

-Sometimes there is a perforation of the tympanic membrane (perforation), accompanied by the appearance of discharge from the ear for several days.
-Often, with the appearance of a discharge from the ear, pain disappears or decreases.
-It usually takes less than two weeks for the web to heal after the infection has cleared.
+Sometimes the eardrum is pierced (perforation), accompanied by the appearance of discharge from the ear for several days.
+Often, with the appearance of discharge from the ear, the pain goes away or decreases.
+Healing of the membrane usually takes no more than two weeks after the infection disappears.

-Ear pain is a common symptom of otitis media, but not always the cause ear pain in the ear itself, especially if the child looks healthy and active with ear pain.
-Sometimes ear pain is caused by inflammation elsewhere: in the throat, nasopharynx, inflammation, or a stone salivary gland, damage to the larynx, tongue or esophagus, arthritis of the temporomandibular joint and other causes.
+Ear pain is a common symptom of otitis media, but not always the cause. ear pain in the ear itself, especially if the child looks healthy and active with pain in the ear.
+Sometimes the cause of ear pain is inflammation elsewhere: in the throat, nasopharynx, inflammation or stone salivary gland, damage to the larynx, tongue or esophagus, arthritis of the temporomandibular joint and other causes.

 What treatment is indicated?

-Usually, acute otitis media goes away on its own a few days after the onset.
-The immune system, in most cases, is able to get rid of infectious pathogens without specific therapy...
-After recovery, the ear is independently cleansed through the Eustachian tube.
+Typically, acute otitis media goes away on its own within a few days after its onset.
+The immune system, in most cases, is able to get rid of infectious pathogens without specific therapy.
+After recovery, the ear cleanses itself through the Eustachian tube.

-If there is pain in the ear, pain relievers should be used:
+If there is pain in the ear, you need to use painkillers:

-• local pain relievers containing lidocaine (for example, Otipax ear drops);
+• local anesthetics containing lidocaine (for example, Otipax ear drops);

 • paracetamol (Calpol, Panadol, Eferalgan, etc.);

-In addition, these medicines (other than topical ones) can be recommended to reduce body temperature.
+In addition, these medications (except local ones) may be recommended to reduce body temperature.

-If antibiotics are prescribed, continue to take the pain reliever until the ear pain disappears.
+If antibiotics are prescribed, continue taking the pain medication until the ear pain goes away.

 Antibiotics

-Antibiotics are not needed in most cases because the infection disappears on its own after 2-3 days thanks to the immune system...
-If antibiotics are taken unnecessarily, unwanted side effects: rash, diarrhea, formation resistant strains microbes.
+Antibiotics are not needed in most cases, because... the infection disappears on its own after 2-3 days thanks to immune system.
+If you take antibiotics unnecessarily, unwanted side effects may occur. side effects: rash, diarrhea, formation resistant strains microbes

-• a child under 2 years old, because at this age, complications are more common in acute otitis media;
+• child under 2 years old, because at this age, complications from acute otitis media are more common;

-• no improvement after 2-3 days or complications appear.
+• there is no improvement after 2-3 days or complications have appeared.

-As a rule, when ear inflammation occurs, the doctor prescribes an anesthetic for 2-3 days to improve your well-being.
-If there is no improvement, according to the result of a second examination, it can be recommended antibiotic therapy.
+As a rule, when ear inflammation occurs, the doctor prescribes a pain reliever for 2-3 days to improve well-being.
+If there is no improvement, based on the results of a re-examination, it may be recommended antibacterial therapy.

-If a second examination is not possible, for example, a day off at the doctor's office or other circumstances, the doctor may leave a prescription for an antibiotic with a recommendation to start treatment if there is no improvement after 2-3 days.
+If a re-examination is not possible, for example, the doctor's day off or other circumstances, the doctor may leave a prescription for an antibiotic with a recommendation to begin treatment if there is no improvement after 2-3 days.

 What are the possible complications?

-Another possible complication is the formation of a perforation of the tympanic membrane.
-Typically, the perforation closes spontaneously, i.e. without treatment, after a few weeks.
-If the perforation persists for a long time, it may be necessary to surgery to restore the integrity of the membrane.
+Another possible complication is the formation of perforation of the eardrum.
+As a rule, the perforation closes spontaneously, i.e. without treatment, after a few weeks.
+If perforation persists for a long time, it may be necessary surgery to restore the integrity of the membrane.

-A normal, initially healthy child is unlikely to develop complications in acute otitis media.
-Rare severe complication - spread of infection to The temporal bone of the skull is called mastoiditis.
-Even less often, the infection spreads deeper, which can damage the inner ear or spread into the skull to form a lesion within the brain.
-If your child's condition worsens after 2 to 3 days or new symptoms develop, see your doctor.
+In an ordinary, initially healthy child, complications from acute otitis media are unlikely.
+Rare severe complication - spread of infection to the temporal bone of the skull is called mastoiditis.
+Even more rarely, the infection spreads deeper, which can damage the inner ear or spread into the skull to form a lesion inside the brain.
+If your child's condition worsens after 2-3 days or new symptoms appear, contact your doctor.

-Can otitis media recur again, and is there any prevention?
+Can otitis media happen again, and is there any prevention?

 Most people experience two or more episodes of otitis media during childhood.
 In most cases, there are no preventive measures.

-The doctor may recommend prophylactic long courses of antibiotics in case of frequent relapses, for example, several episodes of otitis media following one after another.
-In addition, middle ear or ear bypass surgery (placing small tubes in the eardrums) may be necessary for very frequent recurrences.
+The doctor may recommend prophylactic long courses of antibiotics in case of frequent relapses, for example, several episodes of otitis media following one another.
+In addition, in case of very frequent relapses, bypass surgery of the middle ear or ears (installation of small tubes in the eardrums) may be necessary.
 The same tubes are used to treat prolonged exudative otitis media.

-Many believe that otitis media (inflammation) of the middle ear is common in children.
-This is actually the case, babies suffer from it more often due to physiological characteristics...
-However, adults are not immune from danger either.
-Moreover: diseases of the hearing organs transferred to early age, can develop into a chronic form, which is dangerous not only with a deterioration in the quality of life.
+Many people believe that otitis (inflammation) of the middle ear usually occurs in children.
+This is actually true; children suffer from it more often due to physiological characteristics.
+However, adults are not protected from danger either.
+Moreover: diseases of the hearing organs transferred to early age, can develop into a chronic form, which is dangerous not only due to a deterioration in the quality of life.

-Otitis media is an ENT disease that develops in the middle ear.
-To understand what is going on pathological processes, it is important to remember how this part of the auditory organ is arranged.
+Otitis media is an ENT disease that develops in the middle part of the ear.
+To understand what is happening pathological processes, it is important to remember how this part of the auditory organ works.

-The middle ear has a tympanic cavity.
-There is a stirrup, anvil, a hammer that transmit sound vibrations.
-Through the Eustachian tube, the cavity is connected to the nasopharynx.
+There is a tympanic cavity in the middle ear.
+There are the stapes, anvil, and malleus, which transmit sound vibrations.
+Through the Eustachian tube, the cavity connects to the nasopharynx.
 It is in these parts that all pathological changes occur.

 In contact with

-Otitis media (inflammation) of the middle ear - enough frequent illness...
-Its acute form is diagnosed in 25-30% of cases among other pathologies of the ENT organs.
-The prevalence, together with the external, ranges from 0.1-4.6% of total population.
-Doctors note a trend towards an increase in the number of cases.
+Otitis (inflammation) of the middle ear – enough frequent illness.
+Its acute form is diagnosed in 25–30% of cases among other pathologies of ENT organs.
+The prevalence together with the external one ranges from 0.1–4.6% of total number population.
+Doctors note an upward trend in the number of cases.

 Origin

-More often than others, otitis media (inflammation) of the middle ear with filling of the tympanic cavity with infected fluid is diagnosed.
-Have healthy person the fluid is removed through the Eustachian tube (auditory).
-But if inflammatory processes occur in the body - for example, flu, tonsillitis, then the mucous membrane of the nasopharynx and nose swells, a blockage of the auditory tube is likely.
-Depending on how the otitis media develops, pus, mucus, etc. are secreted from the ear.
+More often than others, otitis media (inflammation) of the middle ear is diagnosed with the filling of the tympanic cavity with infected fluid.
+U healthy person The fluid is removed through the Eustachian tube (auditory tube).
+But if inflammatory processes occur in the body - for example, flu, sore throat, then the mucous membrane of the nasopharynx and nose swell, and blockage of the auditory tube is likely.
+Depending on how otitis media develops, pus, mucus, etc. are released from the ear.
 They come out through the ruptured eardrum.

-As inflammation decreases, the amount discharge goes to decrease and completely cease, the eardrum is healed.
-But sick before complete recovery feels hearing loss.
+As inflammation decreases, the amount discharge is coming decreases and stops completely, the eardrum becomes scarred.
+But I'm sick until full recovery feels hearing loss.

 Spicy